 The Board of Trustees recently authorized grants totaling $40,000 to support pro bono programs and projects that promote the public understanding of the law to the following agencies.
 These funds will be distributed in early 2014.

 To support the Education Law Pro Bono Collaborative, with a special focus this year on the burgeoning population of young children who are Latino English language learners (ELL's) and their families.
 The collaborative will expand access to legal advice and assistance on matters of public education, beginning with access to early childhood learning opportunities, including early intervention and support services.

 Jewish Family & Children’s Service of Pittsburgh

-To provide training, professional supervision, oversight, and mentorship to enable pro bono attorneys to assist indigent youth who apply for Deferred Action to remain legally in the United States.
+To provide training, professional supervision, oversight, and mentorship to enable pro bono attorneys to assist foreign-born unaccompanied minors who are abandoned, neglected or abused to remain legally in the United States.